kiatomius/testpages/EDA.md

 ---
 ## 1. Introduction and Description of Data

+We obtained the original dataset used in Cresci-2017 from Bot Repository[1].
+The dataset consists of a number of datafiles, consisting of user data & tweets from genuine accounts as well as a range of different bot accounts.
+The background behind the choice and the methodology of obtaining the data is discussed extensively in Cresci-2017, and is summarized in the following table[2]:

 | Dataset                 | Description                                             | Accounts | Tweets  | Year |
 |-------------------------|---------------------------------------------------------|----------|---------|------|
 | genuine accounts        |  Verified accounts that are human operated              | 3474     | 8377522 | 2011 |